-As a student in the Radiologic Technology Program, I will be required to complete twenty (20) hours of volunteer service by December 1, 2022 which is the end of the semester prior to entering Clinical Internship (RADT 227).
-Ten (10) hours of the twenty (20) hours MUST be completed and submitted to the Program Director and/or Clinical Coordinator between June 20, 2022 and May 1, 2023 (submission date may change due to end of semester dates) of Clinic II or a Failure in Clinic II (RADT 127) will be recorded and the final ten (10) hours being completed and submitted to the Program Director and/or Clinical Coordinator no later than December 1, 2023 (submission date may change due to end of semester dates) of Clinic IV (RADT 226) or a Failure in Clinic IV will be recorded.
+As a student in the Radiologic Technology Program, I will be required to complete twenty (20) hours of volunteer service by December 1, 2025 which is the end of the semester prior to entering Clinical Internship (RADT 227).
+Ten (10) hours of the twenty (20) hours MUST be completed and submitted to the Program Director and/or Clinical Coordinator between June 17, 2024 and May 1, 2025 (submission date may change due to end of semester dates) of Clinic II or a Failure in Clinic II (RADT 127) will be recorded and the final ten (10) hours being completed and submitted to the Program Director and/or Clinical Coordinator no later than December 1, 2025 (submission date may change due to end of semester dates) of Clinic IV (RADT 226) or a Failure in Clinic IV will be recorded.
 Failures recorded will prohibit the student from progressing in the program to the next semester therefore being dismissed from the program.
 I understand that these hours are outside of the scope of the program and must be approved by the program director and the clinical coordinator prior to completing the volunteer service.
-These hours can be health care, college or humanitarian related.
+These hours can be health care, University or humanitarian related.
 These volunteer hours cannot be completed in a radiology department or during any scheduled class time

 If you choose to volunteer in a medical facility it MUST be in any other area than radiology/imaging.
 The volunteer service must be approved on the correct form by the program director and the clinical coordinator prior to the service being performed.
-This is in compliance with the Bluefield State College Response to Senate Bill 653: Compact and Master Plan, Strategic Issues, Section III, Goal E #2, page 9 (January 31, 2001 copy).
+This is in compliance with the Bluefield State University Response to Senate Bill 653: Compact and Master Plan, Strategic Issues, Section III, Goal E #2, page 9 (January 31, 2001 copy).

 I understand that my volunteer work must be health or humanitarian related (i.e. you may work for a walk-a-thon by setting up booths and registering people but simply walking for 2 hours and collecting money is not acceptable by itself).
 I may volunteer for a maximum of 5 hours at an animal shelter or this type of activity.
-Additionally, it may be college related (i.e. assisting with recruitment of students, etc.).
+Additionally, it may be University related (i.e. assisting with recruitment of students, etc.).
 I also understand that I may volunteer in local hospitals or nursing homes to assist with care (not in a radiology department).
 I also understand that it is my responsibility to make arrangements for volunteer work and not the responsibility of program faculty.
 Program faculty are available to listen to ideas for volunteer activities.
 No family members are permitted to evaluate volunteer experience.
 The Program Director and/or the Clinical Coordinator reserve the right to limit the number of volunteer hours in areas with no more than 10 hours at any one activity.
+Volunteer hours are important but students must NOT WAIT until the last minute to request approval or the activity may not be approved in time for you to participate and complete hours.
+If the final form is not completed properly, either by the student or the agency representative, the program officials reserve the right to return to the student to get completed and returned within 24 hours or the time will not be counted.